€40,00

 402011020

 A British infantry squad was referred to as a section.
 It normally consisted of ten men and was divided into a separate rifle group and Bren group.
 Each section was led by a corporal armed with a rifle or pistol and included a lance corporal who was in charge of the Bren group.
 All the section members apart from the corporal carried ammunition for the Bren – 700 rounds in 25 magazines in all.
 In addition, all men carried grenades.
 As the war progressed, additional weaponry was acquired.
 The section leader and/or second in command would be issued with Thompson or Sten submachine guns (though these were sometimes quietly ‘lost’ to avoid making themselves obvious targets for snipers).
-Late in the war a second Bren was added to many Veteran sections, whether this was officially part of their issue or not.

 Contains: